discordjs/guide/guide/message-components/buttons.md

 # Buttons

-The first type of interactive component we'll cover creating is the Button.
+The first type of interactive component we'll cover creating is a Button.
 Buttons are available in a variety of styles and can be used to provide permanent interfaces, temporary confirmation workflows, and other forms of additional interaction with your bot.

 ::: tip
 This page is a follow-up to the [slash commands](/slash-commands/advanced-creation) section and [action rows](/message-components/action-rows) page.
 Please carefully read those pages first so that you can understand the methods used here.